15 Bedroom Feng Shui Layout Ideas for Better Energy

 11. Avoid Exposed Beams or Sloped Ceilings Above the Bed

-Structural elements like exposed beams, sloped ceilings, or heavy light fixtures directly above the bed create oppressive “cutting chi” that can manifest as pressure, health issues, or relationship problems in the areas of the body beneath the beam.
-If possible, position your bed away from these architectural features.
+Structural elements like exposed beams, sloped ceilings, or heavy light fixtures directly above the bed create oppressive “cutting chi” that can manifest as pressure, health issues, or relationship tension in the areas of the body beneath them.

 12. Maintain Proper Distance from Walls